MorpheusAIs/Morpheus/English-Guides/Installing Morpheus on WSL.md

 ## Installing Morpheus on WSL

-- First, install WSL2, you can do that by running `wsl  --install` an admin command prompt.
+- First, install WSL2, you can do that by running `wsl  --install` on an admin command prompt.
+Then open WSL2 with `wsl` and follow the setup process.

 - Then run `curl https://ollama.ai/install.sh | sh` to install ollama.